mavlink/rfcs/text/0016-standard-modes.md

   It is internal and should not be relied upon to have any order between reboots.
 - If there is a direct correlation between a standard mode and a custom mode this should be treated as just one mode (the standard mode) and emitted once.
 - The GCS can request this message using `MAV_CMD_REQUEST_MESSAGE`, specifying either "send all modes" or "send mode with this index".
-- The message will include a mode name that will be used to provide a string for the GCS to represent custom modes.
+- The message will include a `mode_name` field that can act as both a key for determining mode metadata, or as a fallback string if the GCS has no metadata for the mode.
-  It would be empty for standard modes, for which name strings and translations may be hard coded into the GCS.
+  This can be used to provide metadata (or minimally a mode name) for dynamic modes, and to provide customised data for any other mode.
+  The field must be human readable and autopilot-unique.
+  Generally it need not be set for standard modes, where the ground station might be expected to already have metadata.
+  For more information see [Modes Metadata](#modes-metadata) below.
 - The flight should only emit each mode once.
   If a mode is both custom and standard it should be emitted as a "standard mode" (this allows the GCS to list the "standard modes" and separately show the additional "custom modes").
 - The modes that are emitted depend on the current vehicle type.